wkumari/draft-vandergaast-edns-client-subnet/README.md

    Recursive Resolvers are reasonably close in the topological sense to the Stub Resolvers or Forwarding Resolvers that are the source of queries.
-For these resolvers, using their own IP address is sufficient for authority servers that tailor responses based upon location of the querier.
+For these resolvers, using their own IP address is sufficient for Authoritative Nameservers that tailor responses based upon location of the querier.

    Increasingly, though, a class of Recursive Resolvers has arisen that handle query sources that are often not topologically close.
 The